Trifolium arvense: Distribution and habitat

-Trifolium arvense is native to Europe and has been introduced to North America where it now appears throughout the eastern United States, southern Canada, and the western part of the U.S. along the Pacific Coast.
+Trifolium arvense is native to Europe, excluding the Arctic zone and western Asia, in plain or mid-mountain habitats up to 1600 m altitude.
+It has been introduced to North America, where it now appears throughout the eastern United States, southern Canada, and the western part of the U.S. along the Pacific Coast.
 The plant has also been recorded in some parts of Hawaii.

+It grows in dry sandy soils, both acidic and alkaline, soil with dry-mesic conditions.
+It is typically found at the edge of fields, in wastelands, at the side of roads, on sand dunes, and opportunistically in vineyards and orchards when they are not irrigated.